Rjmoodie/yardpass-upgrade/ORGANIZER-MIGRATION-SYSTEM.md

 ```
 1. In Eventbrite Reporting, select multiple events
 2. Export single combined report
-3. Use YardPass deduplication to merge contacts
+3. Use Liventix deduplication to merge contacts
 4. Result: One person appears only once
 ```